LNG Safety & Emergency Response Training

 - Understand the history, properties, and current use of Liquefied Natural Gas.

-- Module 3: LNG as a Transportation Fuel
+- Module 3: LNG Safety & Transportation

 - Describe modes of LNG transportation and the use of LNG as a fuel.